STFleming/EmSys_GPIO_and_Abstraction_Costs/README.md

 ## Generating a Square Wave

-In this Lecture we will look deeply at the General Purpose Input Output (GPIO) pins of our TinyPico device.
+In this Lecture, we will look deeply at the General Purpose Input Output (GPIO) pins of our TinyPico device.

 ![](imgs/ESP32_Function_Block_Diagram_highlight_GPIO_smaller.svg)

 The TinyPico has 34 physical General Purpose Input Output (GPIO) pins, sometimes referred to as pads.
-These pins can be connected to various hardware peripheras in our ESP32, such as communication protocol hardware like UART or I2C.
-In this lecture we are going to try and push the GPIO of our TinyPico to it's limits and look underneath the hood.
+These pins can be connected to various hardware peripherals in our ESP32, such as communication protocol hardware like UART or I2C.
+In this lecture, we will push the TinyPico GPIO to its limits and look underneath the hood.

 __Experimental Setup:__